Discovery | Planning Steps

 Are end users going to be directed to a website page, and discovery should be embedded on that page?

-Do we want to avoid discovery, and we know enough about each audience segment that we just want to embed static links on one or more website pages?
+Do you want to avoid discovery, and you know enough about each audience segment that we just want to embed static links on one or more website pages?

 The answers to these questions will also influence the style of Discovery you choose.